“IBC2003E” — IBC 2003 SEISMIC ANALYSIS PROGRAM

 buildings and various nonbuilding structures, as well as architectural, mechanical, and electrical components

-per the IBC 2000 Code.
-Specifically, the total base seismic shear for buildings and nonbuilding structures is
+per the IBC 2003 and ASCE 7-02 Codes.
+Specifically, the total base seismic shear for buildings and nonbuilding

-calculated.
-For Multi-Level Buildings, the vertical distribution of the total seismic shear is also determined, and
+structures is calculated.
+For Multi-Level Buildings, the vertical distribution of the total seismic shear is also

-a drift analysis can also be performed.
-The seismic restraint force for various components is also calculated.
+determined, and a drift analysis can also be performed..
+The seismic restraint force for various components is

 This program is a workbook consisting of ten (10) worksheets, described as follows: